 Market Pricing Broad Band Compensation System

-Effective on November 15, 2008, Boston College will complete the transition from a salary grade compensation system to a market pricing broad band compensation system for office/clerical, technical and professional/administrative positions.
-Hourly Dining Services, Security and union positions will not be affected by this system.
+Effective on November 15, 2008, Boston College completed the transition from a salary grade compensation system to a market pricing broad band compensation system for office/clerical, technical and professional/administrative positions.
+Hourly Dining Services, Security and union positions were not affected by this system.

 The market pricing broad band compensation system provides a simplified and flatter structure that can more readily accommodate frequent organizational and job/role changes and employee skill growth, characteristic of today's workplace.
 It places greater emphasis on competitiveness with the external market and allows us to align our pay practices more precisely with the market at the individual position level.